utopia-php/orchestration/README.md

     - `force` [Boolean]

-        Whether to force disconnect the container.
+        Whether to disconnect the container forcefully.

     </details>